Cornelia de Lange syndrome

 Cornelia de Lange syndrome (CdLS) is a genetic disorder.
-People with this syndrome experience a range of physical, cognitive, and medical challenges ranging from mild to severe.
-The syndrome has a widely varied phenotype, meaning people with the syndrome have varied features and challenges.
+People with Cornelia de Lange syndrome experience a range of physical, cognitive, and medical challenges ranging from mild to severe.
+Cornelia de Lange syndrome has a widely varied phenotype, meaning people with the syndrome have varied features and challenges.
 The typical features of CdLS include thick or long eyebrows, a small nose, small stature, developmental delay, long or smooth philtrum, thin upper lip and downturned mouth.

 The syndrome is named after Dutch pediatrician Cornelia Catharina de Lange, who described it in 1933.

 It is often termed Brachmann de Lange syndrome or Bushy syndrome and is also known as Amsterdam dwarfism.
 Its exact incidence is unknown, but it is estimated at 1 in 10,000 to 30,000.

 Signs and symptoms

 The phenotype of CdLS is highly varied and is described as a spectrum; from Classic CdLS (with a greater number of key features) to mild variations with only a few features.
-Some people will have a small number of features but don't have CdLS.
+Some people will have a small number of features but do not have CdLS.